klajmajk/gobpm-ctu-workshop/README.md

 ##### Workshop

-**Goal:**
+**Goal 🎯:**
-Your team will implement a simplified process where Santa receives and delivers presents using **GoBPM**, a simple workflow engine.
+Your team will implement a simplified process which helps Santa/Ježíšek handle present processing and delivery using **GoBPM**, a simple workflow engine.
 By the end of this workshop, you’ll have a working prototype that demonstrates key stages of a business process while applying XP principles you find suitable (Simple design, Pair Programming, Small Releases, Continuous Integration, ...).
 **Duration:** 3 hours
 **Team Size:** 3-5 students

-**Key Objective:** Learn to use GoBPM to model a business process and implement it step-by-step while following XP techniques to stay focused, collaborative, and iterative.
+**Key Objective :** Learn to use GoBPM to model a business process and implement it step-by-step while following XP techniques to stay focused, collaborative, and iterative.

-**Tools and technologies:** Use any tools you like.
+**Tools and technologies 🛠️:** Use any tools you like.
 Use any programming language, use AI, use older projects.
 Setup yourself for Rapid progress 💪

+**Achievements** 🥇🥈🥉:
+- **X Points** for active teamwork and collaboration.
+- **Y Points** for the best product based on:
+    - **Functionality**: Does it work well?
+    - **Complexity**: How sophisticated is the solution?
+    - **Uniqueness**: Is it creative and different?
+    - **Fun Factor**: Does it have a fun or innovative twist?

 ---